Priority: Globally Competitive Students

 b.
 College Endorsement (2 options):

 ii.
-The student shall earn a grade point average of at least 2.6 (unweighted).
+The student shall earn an unweighted grade point average of at least 2.6.

 iv.
 The student shall complete three units of science including at least one physical science, one biological science and one laboratory science course, which must include either physics or chemistry;

 v.
-Two units of world languages (other than English);
+The student shall complete two units of a world language (other than English);

 vi.
-Students shall earn a grade point average of at least 2.6 (unweighted).
+Students shall earn a weighted grade point average of at least 2.5.

 c.
 North Carolina Academic Scholars Endorsement: